liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/deploy-azure-sql-managed-instance-with-sharepoint-servers.md

 ## Update SQL password

 1. Create a second admin account in the SQL MI Portal.
-1. Change the username and password for the second admin account by executing the following SharePoint PowerShell:
+1. Run the following commands in SharePoint PowerShell to change the username and password for the second admin account:

 ```powershell
 $servers = Get-SPServer